Contingent Workers and Alternative Work Arrangements

 Employment protections and benefits

-All workers should have access to both employment protections and some benefits such as health and retirement.
+All workers should have access to employment protections and some benefits such as health and retirement.
 This includes those properly classified as independent contractors and those with part-time status.

 Protections and benefits should be adapted appropriately for the worker’s circumstances.
 They could build on existing public and private systems.

-Employment protections and benefits should be portable, structured to pool risk where appropriate, and take advantage of economies of scale.
+Employment protections and benefits should be portable, be structured to pool risk where appropriate, and take advantage of economies of scale.

 Contingent and part-time workers who are virtually indistinguishable from regular employees—in characteristics such as work location, hours worked, work performed, employer expectations, and supervision—should be protected by employment laws.